oroinc/documentation/backend/entities/doctrine-field-types.rst

      */
     protected $taxAmount;

-The **percent** field type allow to store percent data.
-It's an alias to float type.
+The **percent** field type allows storing percent data.
+It is an alias to float type.

-You can use this field type like:
+You can use this field type:

 .. code-block:: php